Upplication/landing/README.md

 =======

 TODO: New Upplication Landing Page.
-This is project builds an static and internationalized page
+This is project builds an static and internationalized page.